 - The best form of exercise for a senior dog is, of course, walking.
 Your pet might not be able to walk quite as far as previously, but he does need to get outside and keep moving.

-- Break up your exercise sessions into smaller periods 15-20 minutes – usually long enough per session
+- Break up your exercise sessions into smaller periods of 15-20 minutes – usually long enough per session

 - Low-impact exercise, like swimming, can help with health issues like joint pain or arthritis.

 Provide daily exercise for elderly dogs, but be consistent

-When it comes to your dog walks, don’t become a “weekend walker”.
-It’s essential to keep a senior dog active every day to maintain its stamina and muscles.
+Don’t become a “weekend walker” when it comes to your dog walks.
+It’s essential to keep a senior dog active daily to maintain its stamina and muscles.
 Be cautious, too, with an old dog.
 If he’s used to just walking around the block Monday to Friday, he won’t have the energy and vigour to tackle a long weekend hike.
-Yumove have an article on exercising an older dog
+Yumove has an article on exercising an older dog

 Make allowances and adapt your playtimes.

 A young pup seems to have endless energy when chasing after balls or tugging at toys.
 A more senior dog, however, will still enjoy playtimes, but his movements will be slower.
 It’s time to adapt your play sessions so that your dog still has fun, but be considerate about his energy and reaction times, which may be slower as he ages.

 Take plenty of rest breaks during exercise with elderly dogs.

 An older dog will attempt to keep up with your walking pace but might begin to lag behind you as he tires.
-Keep checking your dog’s stamina when out for your daily walks, taking a breather stop and give him a chance to rest if he seems tired.
+Keep checking your dog’s stamina when out for your daily walks.
+Take a breather and give him a chance to rest if he seems tired.

 Swap your routine and exercise at home